-19. Is consultation or agreement with, or notification to, employee representative bodies required before an employee share plan can be launched?
-If so, what information must be provided and how long does the process take?
+23. Is consultation or agreement with, or notification to, employee representative bodies required before an employee share plan can be launched?

-In the absence of a collective bargaining agreement giving provisions for consultation, the labour laws do not require a company to consult or notify employee representative bodies before launching an employee share plan.
+In the absence of a collective bargaining agreement setting out provisions for consultation, the Indian labour laws do not require a company to consult or notify employee representative bodies before launching an employee share plan.

-20. Do participants in share plans have rights to compensation for loss of options or awards on termination of employment?
+24. Do participants in employee share plans have rights to compensation for loss of options or awards on termination of employment?

-Participants have no rights to claim compensation for loss of options or awards upon termination of employment or even otherwise, including losses arising from a fall in the price of shares, unless contractually agreed.
+Participants have no rights to claim compensation for loss of options or awards on termination of employment or even otherwise, including losses arising from a fall in the price of shares, unless contractually agreed.
 Generally, companies disclose to the participants the element of risk associated with these plans, and the possibility of loss under various circumstances, in the plan documents.
-The SEBI ESOP Guidelines make it mandatory for listed companies to inform the participants of the risks associated with these plans.
+The SEBI ESOP guidelines make it mandatory for listed companies to inform the participants of the risks associated with these plans.
+It is also advisable to specifically exclude ESOPs and the resultant gains from the calculation of severance, gratuity, leave accrual pay and so on, in view of the broad definition of wages under certain labour laws.